As of November 20th, 2017, drought warning restrictions put in place on October 11th, 2017 are no longer in effect for the City of Charlottesville.

 Upcoming Water Conservation News & Events

 Can you imagine a day without water?
-The City of Charlottesville, Albemarle County Service Authority, and Rivanna Water & Sewer Authority are hosting an event and art contest open to Grades 1st - 8th in the City and County.
+The City of Charlottesville, Albemarle County Service Authority, and Rivanna Water & Sewer Authority hosted an event and art contest open to Grades 1st - 8th in the City and County.